+Looking for Hallstatt things to do?
 There are not many attractions in Hallstatt apart from the famous and world’s oldest salt mine.
 Mining in the region dates back to the Iron Age, and the visitor centre here takes you back through the history of the salt mine.

 The salt mine is at the top of the hill, and while you can walk to the mine on a hiking trail, a more relaxing way to get there is to take the cable car which gives you a mesmerising bird’s eye view.
 At the top of the hill, there are several viewing bridges, including one that provides a fantastic view of a waterfall.
 The mine costs around 30 euros per person while the cable car costs 16 euros for a return trip.
 If heights aren’t your thing, then head back to the lake and enjoy a peaceful boat trip.

+What to do in Hallstatt Austria?
 Another attraction is a burial ground that includes a ‘skull chapel’.
 It is home to over 1,200 skills and many bones from the dead inhabitants of the

 Why you should visit Hallstatt?